 |Autogrooming behavior of BTBR mice.
 Total duration of grooming during 10 minutes of observation.
 BTBR: n = 12; WT: n = 12 (males only).
 Mean + SEM; unpaired t-test. **p<0.01.|

 The Reeperbahn Test

 Males can freely explore the arena during learning.
 In the recall sessions, males are placed back in the same environment while females are absent.
 During the whole test, animals receive no rewards or punishments.
-In addition to automated behaviour measurements like total locomotion activity, index of learning and recall, also the ultrasound vocalisation of males and ultraviolet urine mark measurements can be performed.
+In addition to automated behavior measurements like total locomotion activity, index of learning and recall, also the ultrasound vocalization of males and ultraviolet urine mark measurements can be performed.